texfaq/texfaq.github.io/FAQ-latex3-prog.md

 date: 2014-06-10
 ---

-As yet, there is no book ''Programming in LaTeX3'', and even if such a thing existed there would be lots of gaps.
+As yet, there is no book "Programming in LaTeX3", and even if such a thing existed there would be lots of gaps.
 So there is no _comprehensive_ support.

 However, there are some 'resources':

--  The ''introduction to LaTeX3 ideas'' in the [`expl3`](https://ctan.org/pkg/expl3)
+-  The "introduction to LaTeX3 ideas" in the [`expl3`](https://ctan.org/pkg/expl3)
     documentation gives a broad-brush overview of the concepts.
 -  Joseph Wright has written a short series of
     [blog posts](https://www.texdev.net/index.php?s=programming+latex3),